Risdiplam

-Risdiplam, sold under the brand name Evrysdi, is a medication used to treat spinal muscular atrophy (SMA) and the first oral medication approved to treat this disease.
+Risdiplam, sold under the brand name Evrysdi, is a medication used to treat spinal muscular atrophy (SMA) and is the first oral medication approved to treat this disease by the US Food and Drug Administration (FDA).

 Risdiplam is a survival of motor neuron 2-directed RNA splicing modifier.

 In clinical trials, the most common adverse events included fever, diarrhea, rash, ulcers of the mouth area, joint pain (arthralgia) and urinary tract infections.
 Additional adverse events observed in the infantile-onset population included upper respiratory tract infection, pneumonia, constipation and vomiting.

-Risdiplam was approved by the US Food and Drug Administration (FDA) in August 2020, for the treatment of adults and children two months of age or older.
-Developed in association with PTC Therapeutics and the SMA Foundation, it is marketed in the US by Genentech, a subsidiary of Roche.
+Risdiplam was approved for medical use in the United States in August 2020.
+Developed by Roche in Basel, Switzerland, in association with PTC Therapeutics and the SMA Foundation, it is marketed in the US by Genentech, a subsidiary of Roche.
+In February 2025, the FDA approved a new tablet formulation of risdiplam.

 Medical uses

-In the United States, risdiplam is indicated to treat people two months of age and older with spinal muscular atrophy.
+In the United States, risdiplam is indicated to treat people with spinal muscular atrophy.

+It has been used to treat a baby in utero.
+The parents had previously suffered the death of a child due to spinal muscular atropy.
+The FDA approved the use of this agent in pregnancy and it was started at 32 weeks gestation.
+The baby was delivered at 38 weeks gestation and has continued on this agent until the age of 2.5 years.
+During this period there have been no signs of spinal muscle atrophy.

 Adverse effects

-In two clinical trials, the following adverse events occurred at least 5% more frequently in patients treated with risdiplam than in the placebo group: fever, diarrhoea, rash, ulcers of the mouth area, joint pain (arthralgia) and urinary tract infections.
+In two clinical trials, the following adverse events occurred at least 5% more frequently in participants treated with risdiplam than in the placebo group: fever, diarrhea, rash, ulcers of the mouth area, joint pain (arthralgia) and urinary tract infections.
 Additional adverse events for the infantile-onset population included upper respiratory tract infection, pneumonia, constipation and vomiting.

-Risdiplam should not be taken together with medications that are multidrug and toxin extrusion (MATE) substrates because risdiplam may increase plasma concentrations of these drugs.
+Risdiplam may increase the plasma concentrations of medications that are multidrug and toxin extrusion (MATE) substrates.

 Pharmacology

 Mechanism of action

 Risdiplam addresses the underlying cause of SMA: a reduced amount of survival motor neuron (SMN) protein.
 The protein is encoded by the SMN1 and SMN2 genes.
 SMA is caused by mutations in SMN1 that code for inactive forms of the protein.
 The activity of the SMN2 gene, which produces much smaller quantities of SMN, tends to determine the severity of disease.

 The compound is a pyridazine derivative that modifies the splicing of SMN2 messenger RNA to include exon 7, resulting in an increase in the concentration of the functional SMN protein in vivo.

 Nusinersen, the first drug approved to treat SMA, an anti-sense oligonucleotide targeting intronic splicing silencer N1 (ISS-N1), also alters mRNA splicing of SMN2.

+Risdiplam is classified as an aminocyclopropane.